 It’s a tricky skill, but getting pretty good at kick-ups is something you can achieve.
 Practice makes perfect.
-Or at least much better.
+Or will at least show signs of improvement.

 So, how do you get your keepy-uppy game on?
 Here are three basic steps to get you started: